YARC-Official/docs/DMX.md

 |255|On|

 ### 🐶  Red Channels
-There is 8 Red channels, representing each LED in the light array
+There is 8 Red channels, representing each red LED in the Stage Kit light array.
 | Value| Meaning|
 |-|-|
 |0|Off|
 |255|On|

 ### 🐶 Blue Channels
-There is 8 Blue channels, representing each LED in the light array
+There is 8 Blue channels, representing each blue LED in the Stage Kit light array.
 | Value| Meaning|
 |-|-|
 |0|Off|
 |255|On|

 ###  🐶  Green Channels
-There is 8 Green channels, representing each LED in the light array
+There is 8 Green channels, representing each green LED in the Stage Kit light array.
 | Value| Meaning|
 |-|-|
 |0|Off|
 |255|On|

 ### 🐶 Yellow Channels
-There is 8 Yellow channels, representing each LED in the light array
+There is 8 Yellow channels, representing each yellow LED in the Stage Kit light array.
 | Value| Meaning|
 |-|-|
 |0|Off|
 |255|On|

 ### 🐶  Fog Channel
-Fog channel represents the fog machine of stage kit.
+Fog channel represents the fog machine of the Stage Kit.
 | Value| Meaning|
 |-|-|
 |0|Off|
 |255|On|

 ### 🐶  Strobe Channel
-Strobe channel represents the built-in strobe of the stage kit.
+Strobe channel represents the strobe light of the Stage Kit.
 In official songs, only Slow and Fast are used.
 | Value| Meaning|
 |-|-|
 |0|Off|